When to use the internal File Doctor

 - Open QuickBooks to the No Company Open window.
 Do not log in to the file.

-- Go to File > Utilities > Repair File and Network Problems.
+- In the upper left, select File > Utilities > Repair File and Network Problems.

 - A pop up window opens.
 Click OK.
 QuickBooks File Doctor will re-launch with Admin rights.

 - Click Yes to the Windows UAC prompt.